-- Three supportive letters of recommendation; (two must be from off campus professionals) - Written application and resume - Written examination (minimum score: 73 percent) - Oral/practical examination (minimum score: 73 percent) - Cumulative GPA of at least a 2.5 at the time of application - Average preceptor evaluation score of at least 73 percent; - Formal interview with all Athletic Training Faculty and Staff - 75 clinical hours per semester for a total of 150 hours to apply matriculated into the ATP.
+- Three supportive letters of recommendation; (two must be from off campus professionals) - Written application and resume - Written entrance examination (minimum score: 73 percent) - Oral practical examination (minimum score: 73 percent) - Cumulative GPA of at least a 2.5 at the time of application - Average preceptor evaluation score of at least 73 percent; - Formal interview with all athletic training faculty and staff - Completed 75 clinical observation hours during fall and spring semesters prior to time of application for a total of 150 hours - Meet all technical standards established for the program and the profession of athletic training.
+(See ATP Student Handbook for the complete policy on technical standards).
+These are minimum requirements for admittance.
+Competitive selection criteria will be employed if/when there are more qualified candidates than available positions.
+Each year approximately 12 candidates are matriculated into the ATP.
 A re-application process is available if a student is unsuccessful on the initial application to the program.
-It is the policy of the Mount Union ATP not to discriminate based on race, gender, religion, age, color, creed, national or ethnic origin, marital or parental status, or disability in the selection of students into the Athletic Training Program.
+It is the policy of the Mount Union ATP not to discriminate based on race, gender, religion, age, color, creed, national or ethnic origin, marital or parental status, or disability in the selection of students into the ATP.